aws-samples/snow-transfer-tool/README.md

 ➜  snow-transfer-tool git:(main) ✗ snowTransfer gen_list --config_file config_file
 2022-09-14 10:54:30,275 : print_setting : [INFO] :
 Command: gen_list
-src: /Users/zic/Documents/zicTest
+src: /share1
-filelist_dir: /tmp/s3booster
+filelist_dir: /home/listfiles/snowball1
 partition_size: 30.00 MiB
-log_dir: /tmp/log/s3booster/JID0002
+log_dir: /home/logs/snowball1
 2022-09-14 10:54:30,276 : gen_filelist : [INFO] : generating file list by size 31457280 bytes
 2022-09-14 10:54:30,278 : gen_filelist : [INFO] : Part #1: size = 5652478
 2022-09-14 10:54:30,278 : gen_filelist : [INFO] : Number of scanned file: 10, symlink and empty folders were ignored
 2022-09-14 10:54:30,278 : gen_filelist : [INFO] : File lists are generated!!
-2022-09-14 10:54:30,278 : gen_filelist : [INFO] : Check /tmp/s3booster
+2022-09-14 10:54:30,278 : gen_filelist : [INFO] : Check /home/listfiles/snowball1
 2022-09-14 10:54:30,278 : <module> : [INFO] : Program finished!
 ```

 ### upload

 This command helps you batch and upload your files to snowball automatically.
 The batching and uploading are happened in your hosts' memory so there is no extra disk space needed.
+However, you need to make sure the number of processes times the max_tarfile_size is less that the memory size you provisioned.

 During the file traversal, all the symlinks and empty folders will be ignored.